WordPress/gutenberg/packages/rich-text/README.md

 <a name="isEmpty" href="#isEmpty">#</a> **isEmpty**

-Check if a Rich Text value is Empty, meaning it contains no text or any objects (such as images).
+Check if a Rich Text value is empty, meaning it contains no text or any objects (such as images).

 _Parameters_

--   _value_ `Object`: Value to use.
+-   _value_ `Object`: Object containing the value that should be checked.
+-   _value.text_ `string`: The text that should be check.

 _Returns_